GEORGE MATSUMOTO, FAIA (1922-2016)

 1952 - The Isaac M. and Trudy Taylor House, 618 Morgan Creek Road, Chapel Hill NC.
 The house is on 23 acres where musician James Taylor grew up along with three brothers and one sister.

-1953 – The C. A. (Gus) and Marion Aretakis Residence, 309 Transylvania, Raleigh NC.
+1953 - The C. A. (Gus) and Marion Aretakis Residence, 309 Transylvania Avenue, Raleigh NC.
 Built by Frank Walser.
 Two of Aretakis's sons went on to pursue housing as a profession: one as a developer, the other an architect.
-Still owned by the Aretakis family as of 2017.
+Still owned by the Aretakis family as of 2021.
 Landscape architecture by Lewis Clarke.

 1954 - The Milton Julian House, 101 Ledge Lane, Chapel Hill NC.
 Built by Frank Walser.
 Designed for Milton Julian, locally known proprietor of Milton's Clothing Cupboard and uncle to international designer Alexander Julian.
 The family had to go to the North Carolina Supreme Court to overcome neighborhood opposition to the home's unique design.
 Until the area's principal developer Professor Coker's death in 1953, he or his wife had personally approved all house plans prior to construction and favored the Colonial revival style.
 While this design review process ceased after his death, neighbors argued the design was not in character with surrounding houses and used deed restrictions to prevent completion.
 The neighbors sued all the way to the North Carolina Supreme Court which ruled the design covenants were personal to Coker and therefore unenforceable.